dm/aws-bare/README.md

 REGION = <AWS Region>
 ```

-Or also done interactively through `make .make`.
+Confirm environment vars are properly set with `make check-env`

 Run `make deps` to create required S3 buckets.

-Confirm everything is valid with `make check-env`

 ## Makefile Targets

+  * Run `make create-pipeline` to start an AWS BMR Foundation DevOps Pipeline
-  * Run `make create-foundation` to start an AWS Bare Rig Foundation Stack.
+  * Run `make create-foundation` to start an AWS BMR Foundation Stack

 This is the Stack that will be shared by all management and services in an AWS Region.